Robust Simultaneous Multislice MRI Reconstruction Using Slice-Wise Learned Generative Diffusion Priors: Discussion

+While our focus is on Cartesian SMS sequences, non-Cartesian SMS techniques\citep{bilgic2015wave,SMS-NLINV,LE2021178unetSMS,norbeck2018simultaneous,spiralsms,SMSspiral} are important due to their advantages in motion insensitivity and efficient k-space coverage.
+Non-Cartesian SMS sequences also allow for easier incorporation of ACS.
+However, reconstructing non-Cartesian data is more complex due to the need for data regridding, as well as the challenges of off-resonance effects and trajectory imperfections.
+Conceptually, diffusion models can be extended to non-Cartesian SMS data reconstruction, but the main challenge lies in the long reconstruction times, as each iteration requires performing NUFFT, which is computationally expensive.
+Furthermore, off-resonance effects and trajectory imperfections may lead to amplified artifacts.
+Despite these challenges, combining non-Cartesian SMS with diffusion models has the potential to enable higher spatio-temporal resolution in MRI applications.

 Deep learning has profoundly impacted MRI reconstruction, yet ensuring robustness across diverse scanning conditions remains a challenge.
 These variations include differences in scanner hardware, imaging sequences, and scanning parameters.
 Through validation on multiple datasets, our method is demonstrated highly robust against most of these factors without necessitating retraining.
-Even for challenging scenarios on EPI, minimal fine-tuning is sufficient.
-While our method provides a strong foundation, optimal performance in specialized applications might still benefit from tailored strategies \cite{huang2024zeroshot}.
-The potential for broader applications, including cardiac\cite{demirel2021improved}, knee\cite{fritz2017simultaneous}, and abdominal imaging\cite{ye2024abdominal}, suggests exciting avenues for future research.
+Even in challenging EPI MRI scenarios, where existing deep learning methods may fail completely (Fig.~\ref{fig:EPI_MB4R2}), minimal fine-tuning of ROGER on few subjects provides better results than the widely used GRAPPA method and generalizes well to another EPI dataset that has different acquisition parameters and hardware systems (Fig.~\ref{fig:fMRI}).
+To the best of our knowledge, this study is one of the first to demonstrate the application and benefits of diffusion models in fMRI acceleration, and we anticipate that further improvements could be achieved by training on large EPI datasets, such as HCP\citep{HCPvan2012human}.
+While our method provides a strong foundation, optimal performance in specialized applications might still benefit from tailored strategies\citep{huang2024zeroshot}.
+The potential for broader applications, including cardiac\citep{rapacchi2019simultaneous,spiralsms,ferrazzi2020autocalibrated,SMSspiral,demirel2023improved,zou2023myocardial,gaspar2023open}, knee\citep{fritz2017simultaneous}, and abdominal imaging\citep{ye2024abdominal}, suggests exciting avenues for future research.

-Our method has a few limitations.
-It relies on coil sensitivity maps (CSMs) estimated using ESPIRiT\cite{uecker2014espirit}, whose performance varies with calibration data quality.
-Additionally, the current setting of 1000 iterations incurs high computational loads for reconstruction (2-3 min/slice on an RTX 4090 GPU).
-Improving CSM estimation and reconstruction speed\cite{DDS,CoreDiff} are crucial for future research.
+Our study has a few limitations.
+First, the current implementation of ROGER relies on coil sensitivity maps estimated by ESPIRiT\citep{uecker2014espirit}, whose performance varies with calibration data quality.
+Second, the current setting of 1000 iterations incurs high computational loads for reconstruction (2-3 min/slice on an RTX 4090 GPU).
+Third, we have only used DDIM without exploring other recently proposed samplers\citep{DDS,CoreDiff,fang2025beyond,moufad2025variational}.
+Improving coil sensitivity estimation, accelerating reconstruction, and exploring more advanced sampling strategies remain important directions for future research.

-\section{CONCLUSION}
+\section{Conclusion}

 In this study, we proposed a robust image reconstruction method for SMS MRI.
 It offers superior image reconstruction quality and high generalization ability, potentially benefiting a wide range of applications.